 Under the participation in federal housing programs prong, a "covered property" includes any property that is covered by the Violence Against Women Act.
-VAWA coverage extends not only to HUD-subsidized low-income housing programs (such as public housing and housing choice vouchers) but also reaches properties participating in the (U.S. Dept. of Agriculture's) Rural Development housing programs and the Low-Income Housing Tax Credit program (administered through the U.S. Dept. of Treasury).
-Note that while RD vouchers were not covered under VAWA at the time of passage, the RD voucher program was separately and explicitly identified as a covered under the CARES Act.
-9
+13 VAWA coverage extends not only to HUD-subsidized low-income housing programs (such as public housing, subsidized multifamily housing, housing choice vouchers, and McKinney-Vento homelessness assistance programs) but also reaches properties participating in the (U.S. Dept. of Agriculture's) Rural Development housing programs and the Low-Income Housing Tax Credit program (administered through the U.S. Dept. of Treasury).
+Note that while RD vouchers were not covered under VAWA at the time of passage, Congress separately and explicitly identified properties participating in the RD voucher program as covered under the CARES Act.
+14

-The 2022 reauthorization of VAWA expanded the definition of "covered property" to include several additional programs by name (including the Section 202 Direct Loan Program, RD vouchers, the federal housing trust fund, VASH vouchers and other programs for providing federal housing assistance to veteran families, and transitional housing for victims of domestic violence, dating violence, sexual assault, or stalking), as well as a catch-all provision making VAWA applicable to:
+The 2022 reauthorization of VAWA expanded the definition of "covered property" to include RD vouchers, 15 as well as naming several additional programs (including the Section 202 Direct Loan Program, 16 the federal housing trust fund, 18 VASH vouchers and other programs for providing federal housing assistance to veteran families, 19 and transitional housing for victims of domestic violence, dating violence, sexual assault, or stalking 20), and adding a catch-all provision making VAWA applicable to: